RomlinGroup/Flatpack/README.md

 ### Trademark Notice

-The Flatpack AI logo is a trademark of [Romlin Group AB](https://romlin.com), and its design is protected by copyright.
-Please note that the trademark is not registered.
-Standard trademark and copyright laws apply to the use of the logo.
-This logo is not covered by the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) that applies to the source code in this repository.
-If you wish to use the logo, please get in touch with us for permission.
+The Flatpack AI logo belongs to [Romlin Group AB](https://romlin.com) and is protected by copyright and trademark laws.
+Please note that the logo is not covered by the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) that applies to the source code in this repository.
+If you want to use the logo for anything besides GitHub shenanigans, please ask for permission first.
+Thanks!

-Hats off to your zest for maintaining a fork of this repository and giving our Flatpack AI logo a new home on GitHub!
-Remember to respect the trademark and copyright laws when using the logo, and keep its use exclusive to GitHub shenanigans.